 Types of Trusts Commonly Used

-There are several types of trusts commonly used in the UK, each serving different purposes:
+There are several types of trusts commonly used in England and Wales, each with different tax treatment and levels of protection:

 Purposes of Setting Up a Trust